esraesen/DSA210-Spring2025-Project/README.md

 - **Bar Charts**: Top 5 genres by ownership and their average playtime will be compared.

 ## **Notes**
-- AI tools (Grok, built by xAI) were used to assist with formatting the proposal structure, consulted Grok for organizing the README layout and section headings.
+- AI tools (Grok, built by xAI) were used to assist with drafting the README outline, consulted Grok for organizing the README layout and section headings.
 - Analysis will be limited to games present in both datasets, with **games lacking a defined endpoint excluded** to maintain focus on completion-based playtime.